 Genesis 3:1, which we previously quoted, provides reason to believe the serpent was voluntarily complicit in tempting Eve.
 This verse states that the serpent “was more cunning than any beast of the field.”
 Strong’s Concordance indicates that the Hebrew word that is translated as “cunning” is usually used in a bad sense, which in the context of the third chapter of Genesis suggests skill in deception.
 Thus, the serpent was evidently not without guilt in the temptation of Eve.

-The other biblical incident of an animal conversing like a human is found in Numbers 22:28-30, which states,
+The other biblical incident involving an animal that conversed like a human is found in Numbers 22:28-30, which states,

 [T]he Lord opened the mouth of the donkey, and she [i.e., the donkey] said to Balaam, “What have I done to you, that you have struck me these three times?”
 And Balaam said to the donkey, “Because you have abused me.
 I wish there were a sword in my hand, for now I would kill you.”
 So the donkey said to Balaam, “Am I not your donkey on which you have ridden, ever since I became yours, to this day?
 Was I ever disposed to do this to you?”
 And he said, “No.”

-Two explanations regarding the ability of the donkey to converse seem to be the most plausible.
+We believe that the following two explanations regarding the ability of the donkey to converse are the most plausible.